On the asymptotically linear problem for an elliptic equation with an indefinite nonlinearity: The almost linear problem

 for some $C>0$, $n$ large enough, and $q>2$ so that $x\mapsto |x|^{-\frac{2}{q-2}}\in L^1(\rn\backslash B_1(0))$.
 Then, by dominated convergence,

 for some $c'>0,$ which is a contradiction.

 \end{proof}

-\begin{remark} In the classical blow-up argument to show uniqueness of positive solutions, as in \cite{lin1994uniqueness}, the idea is to consider two different positive solutions $u_n$ and $\hat u_n$, to define $z_n:=\frac{u_n-\hat u_n}{|u_n-\hat u_n|_\infty}$ and to show that $z_n\to \phi_1$ locally.
+\begin{remark} In the classical blow-up argument to show uniqueness of positive solutions, as in \cite{lin1994uniqueness}, the idea is to consider two different positive solutions $u_n$ and $\hat u_n$ (not necessarily of least energy type), to define $z_n:=\frac{u_n-\hat u_n}{|u_n-\hat u_n|_\infty}$ and to show that $z_n\to \phi_1$ locally.
 This can be done also in the setting of problem \eqref{main}.
 However, the next steps of the arguments are problematic.
 One wishes to show that $z_n$ must change sign.
 This is usually done by contradiction and using integration by parts, but in our case we obtain that

-Due to the weight $Q_\Omega$, this does not yield a direct contradiction and one cannot conclude as in the classical case with Dirichlet boundary conditions (and without the coefficient $Q_\Omega$). \end{remark}
+Due to the weight $Q_\Omega$, this does not yield a direct contradiction and one cannot conclude as in the classical case with Dirichlet boundary conditions (and without the coefficient $Q_\Omega$).
+This is the main obstruction to generalize our uniqueness result to general positive solutions. \end{remark}